Network Behavior Analysis: How it Helps in Detecting Cyber Threats

 Step 2: Baseline Establishment

-Machine learning algorithms analyze the collected data to build behavioral baselines.
+Machine learning analyzes the collected data to build behavioral baselines.
 The system learns:

 This baseline isn’t static.
 Network visibility and analytics continuously updates as your environment evolves with new applications, users, and business processes.